 Queens of IT: Top 8 Female Startup Breakthroughs

-With International Women’s Day around the corner, it is to the point to dwell on the topic of women’s role in the modern IT world.
+With International Women’s Day around the corner, it is to the point to dwell on the topic of female founded startups.
 The theme is especially alluring taking into account a constantly growing percentage of the representatives of the fair sex in this traditionally male-preoccupied realm.
 But what does it cost to get a foot in the door trying to push ahead a female business in a man’s world?

 Following 500 Miles research, the representation of women in tech nowadays constitutes more than 30 % among startups and tech unicorns.
 And, unlike seafaring, where it is sometimes still believed that the presence of a woman onboard invites disaster, it seems IT companies with female co-founders are doing better in business: according to 2017 Forbes statistics, the fastest growing companies with 200 % + growth are 75 % more likely to have female co-founders.
 What are they like — women in IT?
 Let’s have a look at 8 most successful recent IT startups run by women.

 Shippo is an American software company which helps online businesses and platforms integrate shipping with carriers through API and web application.
 It relieves merchants’ huge pain caused by shipping in a cheap and easy way.
 Shippo has been nominated for numerous awards, with 2017 Best Website Award being the last.
 The company has about 16,000 clients from around the world.